gordon-cs/gordon-360-api/README.md

 - Change Visual studio settings to run on `localhost:443` by default.
 I tried this a bit, but didn't get very far.
 I don't think it is that hard though, I just didn't have the motivation to continue.
 - Allow non-HTTPS connections by commenting out some code.
 This is what I did.
 DON'T FORGET TO REMMOVE THE COMMENT SYMBOLS AFTER YOU FINISH THOUGH.
     - The code that restricts non-HTTPS connections is located under the `Startup.cs` file.
 Look for the "#if DEBUG" and "#endif" code-blocks.
 Comment both out.

+### Documentation
+The documentation folder currently contains the ColdFusion files from go.gordon that contain the logic behind the people search.
+Index.cfm is the page used to select search criteria.
+Searchresults.cfm is the list of people you get back based on that criteria.
+It selects from a student view, facstaff view, and alumni view all separately and then sorts all the results together.
+Showperson.cfm is the detail page of the person you select from the searchresults.cfm page.